 All employees who work with or supervise work with anesthetic gases shall complete the Anesthetic Gas Safety Training prior to using any anesthetic gas.
 The training shall consist of the following: regulatory limits, health effects of nitrous oxide and halogenated agents, sources of exposure, scavenge systems, anesthetic gas equipment inspections, engineering controls, work practices, administrative controls, liquid agent spills, air monitoring, medical surveillance, and hazard communication.
 The training shall be conducted upon initial assignment and whenever there is a change in process or procedure.

 Supervisors are responsible for ensuring employees who work with anesthetic gases and associated equipment have been trained in the proper procedures and use of the equipment.

-Records of department specific training should be maintained by the department and made available to IUEHS upon request.
+Records of department specific training shall be maintained by the department and made available to IUEHS upon request.

 - OSHA: Anesthetic Gases: Guidelines for Workplace Exposures.
 18 May 2000.

 - NIOSH: NIOSH Criteria Document 77-140.
 Criteria for a Recommended Standard of Exposure to Waste Anesthetic Gases and Vapors.

 - NIOSH: Waste Anesthetic Gases – Occupational Hazards in Hospitals.
 September 2007.

 - ACGIH: Threshold Limit Values for Chemical Substances and Physical Agents & Biological Exposure Indices.
 2014.

 - NIH: Waste Anesthetic Gas Surveillance Program.
 June 2012.